Application of the capability approach to Indigenous Peoples health and well-being: protocol for a mixed-methods scoping review

 Data sources

-EMBASE, PubMed, Web of Science and Cochrane Library were searched through 31 December 2021.
+Embase, PubMed, Web of Science (Core Collection) and PsychINFO were systematically searched on 6 June 2021.

 Eligibility criteria